Codrux2200/BSQ/README.md

 **You wont to now where is the biggest square in your map ??
-That's it's possible with this program**
+That is possible with this program**

 **TO COMPILE IT:**